laraXgram/laraxgram.github.io/src/database.md

 <a name="introduction"></a>
 ## Introduction

-Almost every modern web application interacts with a database.
+Almost every modern bot application interacts with a database.
 LaraGram makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a [fluent query builder](/queries.md), and the [Eloquent ORM](/eloquent.md).
 Currently, LaraGram provides first-party support for five databases:

 <div class="content-list" markdown="1">